mhorava/is-matej-single/README.md

 2. Update **nameservers** at Squarespace to the Cloudflare nameservers.
 3. Then add the custom domain in Cloudflare Pages (Cloudflare can “flatten” the apex `CNAME` automatically).

+### If you accidentally created a *Workers* project (Wrangler) instead of Pages

+If your Cloudflare build logs show it running `npx wrangler deploy`, you’re deploying as a Worker.
+This repo includes `wrangler.jsonc` + `public/` so that flow can still work (static assets served by Workers).

 ## What I need from you to finish the setup fast

 Reply with: